eugbyte/Evently/README.md

 ### 🐳 Docker (Recommended)
 Get up and running in minutes with Docker:

-Update your `docker-compose.yml` with your email and Google OAuth Client credentials:
+Update your `docker-compose.yml` with your email and Google OAuth Client credentials.
+If omitted, the application can still run, just that the authentication and email features won't work:
 ```yaml
 environment:
   # ... other environment variables ...